peter88213/novelyst_editor/docs/usage.md

 - The new scene has the same status as the currently edited scene.
 - The new scene is of the same type as the currently edited scene.
 - The new scene has the same viewpoint character as the currently edited scene.
+- The editor loads the newly created scene.

+---

+## Create a scene

+Via **File > Create scene** or **Ctrl-Alt-N** you can create a scene.

+- The new scene is placed after the currently edited scene.
+- The new scene is of the same type as the currently edited scene.
+- The editor loads the newly created scene.

 ---